hammockman/imlresi-pypi/README.md

 Current limitations:

-1. focus on measured data
+1. Focus is on actual measurements made by the tool rather than meta-info.
-1. poor support for data ggenerated in PD-Tools (e.g. assessments)
+1. Poor support for data generated in PD-Tools (e.g. "assessments").